-Students will develop an enquiring, critical and thoughtful 'economist's mind', and practise skills, qualities and attitudes which will equip them for the challenges, opportunities and responsibilities of adult working life.
+You will develop an enquiring, critical and thoughtful 'economist's mind', and practise skills, qualities and attitudes which will equip you for the challenges, opportunities and responsibilities of adult working life.

 Paper 1: Markets and business behaviour – 35% of the Qualification